ipcrm/vagrant_slice/README.md

 ## Overview

-The `vagrant_slice` repo lets you leverage the vagrant-openstack-provider with an OpenStack deploment.
+The `vagrant_slice` repo lets you leverage the vagrant-openstack-provider with an OpenStack deployment.
 In addition it's also configured (via the vagrantfile) to leverage vagrant-hosts for automated hosts file management (accross platforms).
-This enviornment was originally designed to be used for creating puppet enviornments so you will see some reference to that (ie master-ip variable).
+This enviornment was originally designed to be used for creating puppet enviornments so you will see some reference to that.

 ## Setup
 Start by cloning this repo to your machine.